-Pain pills such as OxyContin and Percocet, along with antianxiety and antidepressant pills like Xanax and Valium, are the most frequently prescribed.
+Pain pills such as OxyContin and Percocet, along with antianxiety and antidepressant pills like Xanax and Valium, are prescribed most frequently.
 And since most doctors don’t usually screen for addiction, even low doses can quickly escalate into full-blown addictions.
 Couple that with the fact that these medications are being used in conjunction with other prescriptions and alcohol, and you have “the perfect storm,” says Brenda J. Iliff, executive director of Hazelden Betty Ford Foundation in Naples, Florida.

 Notice the Symptoms

-The signs of addiction—like confusion, brain fog, mood swings, and shaking—may not raise red flags when exhibited by seniors because such symptoms are written off as part of aging.
-Many times, senior addictions are only discovered by medical professionals after they fall or sustain another type of injury.
-If you notice any of these symptoms and know that your loved one has been taking pills, schedule an appointment for them with a doctor, or try and gently confront them about the issue.
+The signs of addiction—like confusion, brain fog, mood swings, and shaking—may not raise red flags when exhibited by seniors.
+Such symptoms are written off as part of aging.
+All too often, medical professionals discover senior addictions only after their elderly patients fall or sustain another type of injury.
+If you notice any of these symptoms and know that your loved one has been taking pills, schedule an appointment for them with a doctor.
+You might also try to gently confront them about the issue.

 Detox for seniors is difficult and needs to be done slowly and with a lot of monitoring.
-Cognitive and physical issues can also slow detox treatments down, but once completed, patients can return to living more normal lives, without the debilitating effects of prescription addiction.
+Cognitive and physical issues can also slow detox treatments down.
+However, once completed, patients can return to living more normal lives, without the debilitating effects of prescription addiction.

-Drug abuse is not just a problem faced by young people.
-It may come as a surprise that as we age, we are, in many ways, more susceptible to prescription pill addiction.
+Drug abuse is a problem faced by more than just young people.
+It may come as a surprise that as we age, we are more susceptible to prescription pill addiction.
 At David York Agency, our experienced in-home healthcare providers can help to monitor medication and keep an eye out for warning signs of substance abuse.
-They are certified and trained in the latest guidelines for eldercare.
+Our staff is trained in the latest guidelines for eldercare.
 All our home health aides are certified.

 For more information about David York Agency’s qualified, compassionate caregivers, contact us at 718.376.7755.
-A free phone consultation can help you decide what services might be best to provide you and your loved one with the assistance they need.
+A free phone consultation can help you decide what services might be best.
+Our aim is to provide you and your loved one with the assistance they need.